Poll delay case: AGP tells court Pakistan running deficit of ‘Rs1,500bn’

 “If they had done it, the president would not have given the date for April 30,” he said, pointing out that the matter in front of the court was of Oct 8.

 “The court is not sitting here to increase problems.
 Either give us concrete reasons or commence a dialogue.
-One respondent [the PTI] is already giving the guarantee of its chairman and the government too will have to move on.”
+One respondent [the PTI] is already giving the guarantee of its chairman.
+The government too will have to move on.”

 The CJP further said that the tenure of the assemblies would be completed in August.
 “We can take a break for a few days if the government and opposition want to hold negotiations.
 If the negotiations don’t work out, we fulfil our constitutional role.”